LoganBresnahan/meow/README.md

 Below are all of Meow's configuration options.
 If you are happy with the defaults you can remove the config section from your `meow-config.txt` if desired.

 - `writable-relative-directory`: Defaults to `tmp`.
 A relative directory for Meow to temporarily create Meow pid files.
 If the directory doesn't exist, Meow will create it for you.
-If the directory is empty after Meow terminates, Meow will delete the directory.
+If the directory was created by Meow and is empty after Meow terminates, Meow will delete the directory.
 - `auto-check-updates`: Defaults to `true`.
 When set to true, Meow will silently check for updates after Meow's boss group terminates.
 - `apple-tab-spawn-delay`: Defaults to `0.75`.
 A short delay in seconds for Apple users so that Apple's osascript doesn't get confused when tabs are spawned concurrently.
 0.75 should be read as three quarters of a second.
 Keep in mind, if the value is too short, you may see odd behavior when spawning multiple tabs.
 - `unix-shell`: Defaults to `bash`.
 Your Unix shell.
 Used as an option when spawning your tabs in the Gnome Terminal emulator.